nitikaaggarwal/heartflow/README.md

 x1 y1 z1 x2 y2 z2
 ```

-## Control Flow and Design Philosophy.
+## Control Flow and Design Philosophy

 The present version has been written with clarity and correctness in mind.
 The program currently involves `O(n^2)` distance computations for `n` input